CaesarXInsanium/AlgorithmsWithCXI/README.md

 This is me following the book 'Mastering Algorithms with C' by Kyle Loudon.

+## Update

+Move on to another book, 'Algorithm Design Manual'.
+This one is better because it explains some things that should gbe explained.

 ## Goals

 - learn data structures and algorithms for real this time